parhamdoustdar/parhamdoustdar.github.io/_posts/Uncategorized/2016-03-27-autobiography-blind-programmer.md

 title: An Autobiography of a Blind Programmer
 ---

 A question I get asked a lot is, being completely blind, how do I program?
 I have provided an answer to this question in some places.
 For example, I have answered [How does a visually impaired computer programmer program?](http://qr.ae/RzO7cb) on Quora.
 I have also talked about this in [part one](https://www.livecoding.tv/parham90/videos/z8MoB-how-do-blind-engineers-write-and-debug-code) and [part two](https://www.livecoding.tv/parham90/videos/nD1Er-how-do-blind-engineers-write-and-debug-code-2) of my interview on LiveCoding.tv.
 However, this is a more in-depth look at my life, and the events that have shaped my current career and choices.
 More of an autobiography, if you will.
+So, if you are curious, give me your hand, and allow the blind to guide the sighted.

-However, this is a different attempt: I'm going to offer you a glimpse into the life of a programmer.
-Not what he uses and how he uses it to get his job done, but the experiences and events that have shaped him and have brought him to this point in time.
-If you are curious, give me your hand, and allow the blind to guide the sighted.
+## How It Began

 I was born on February seventh, 1990.
 I am the youngest of three, and I live in Tehran, Iran.
 I was completely blind from birth, and only have the ability to perceive light, and obviously, the absence of it.